Date: 30 March 2016

 You will see a number of monkey related items in this shrine – amulets, or such of that in the below image, as Hiyoshi Taisha consider monkeys to be messengers of God.
 My favorite animal – the messenger of God?
 Well, I love the fact that I got to bring back monkey-related souvenirs.

-Admission fee is only 300 yen, definitely worth the visit if you are in Otsu.
+This shrine is definitely worth the visit if you are in Otsu.
 You can easily stop here if you are going to Enryakuji / Mt Hiei.

 Opening hours: 09:00 – 16:30

 Admission fee: 300 yen